CybercentreCanada/assemblyline4_docs/docs/administration/submission_actions.md

 ## Action configuration

+!!! tip "Actions are disabled by default and must be enabled using `enabled: true` setting"

 ### Alert

 There are no sub-configuration fields of the `raise_alert` field, it is either true or false.